 Over 150,000 words: I've never been asked to beta read anything over 150k before, but there's a first time for everything.
 Get in touch and we can work something out.

-I'll provide you with a free analysis of the first chapter (plus prologue if there is one) for free so you can see if my beta reading service would be suitable for you.
+I'll provide you with feedback the first chapter (plus prologue if there is one) for free so you can see if my beta reading service would be suitable for you.

 Drop me an e-mail at firstname.lastname@example.org with a synopsis of your novel, the word count and any deadlines you're working towards and I'll get back to your ASAP.